Savannah Guthrie: The Today Show (2011–present)

-After Guthrie substituted for both Meredith Vieira and Ann Curry on Today, it was confirmed on May 9, 2011 that she would become co-host of the 9 a.m. hour alongside Natalie Morales and Al Roker, and the show's Chief Legal Editor.
+After Guthrie substituted for both Meredith Vieira and Ann Curry on Today, it was confirmed on May 9, 2011, that she would become co-host of the 9 a.m. hour alongside Natalie Morales and Al Roker, and the show's Chief Legal Editor.
 The move came after Vieira announced her departure from the show as co-host of the main program, and the subsequent promotions of Curry and Morales to main co-host and news anchor, respectively.
 Guthrie departed The Daily Rundown for Today on June 9, 2011, at which time she was appointed NBC News chief legal analyst, making her first appearance in this role on May 25, 2011.
 On June 29, 2012, it was announced that Guthrie would co-anchor Today, replacing Curry.
 Her first day as co-anchor alongside Matt Lauer was on July 9, 2012.

-In 2011, she conducted an interview with Donald Trump in which he discussed his role in the Barack Obama "birther" controversy.
+In 2011, Guthrie conducted an interview with Donald Trump in which he discussed his role in the Barack Obama "birther" controversy.
 Later that year, she interviewed Conrad Murray after he was found guilty of involuntary manslaughter in the death of Michael Jackson.
 She reported exclusive details on the death of Osama bin Laden.
-On November 29, 2017, Guthrie welcomed Hoda Kotb as cohost after Lauer’s longstanding practice of sexual assault & harassment of young female colleagues became public.